jpaggi/recursive/readme.md

 3. merge_sites.py merges individual sites implicated by seperate peaks

 ## Running RatchetJunction and RatchetPair.
+RatchetJunction identifies recursive sites using reads that span a 5'SS - recursve site splice junction.
+These reads directly implicate a recursive splice site in the same way that a standard splice junction read gives away the position of normal splice sites.

+RatchetPair uses paired end reads that have one read pair aligning upstream of a 5'SS and the other end aligning far into the intron to implicate recursive sites.
+This method relies on our nowldge of the distribution of distances between read pairs (commonly called insert lengths) and the expected sequence motif at ratchet sites.
+Using this information, RatchetPair uses a variant of the GEM algorithm to find a sparse set of recursive sites that can explain the recursive splice junction reads and putative recursive splice site straddling reads.

 All necessary scripts are in sjr/core_pipeline/.

 run_all.sh will run all steps of both pipelines.
 Substeps are